Monday, September 24, 2018

 From the article "Azusa, Covina, Glendora" in the the Sunday, December 5, 1897 edition of the Los Angeles Herald.
 Source: Newspapers.com, courtesy Brian Solar.
 Click image for enlargement.

 Interesting to note that the flag pole is not depicted in the 1897 illustration, so that must have gone up the following year, too.
-At left is the then-brand-new Chapman-Workman Building (1897), still standing today at the northwest corner of Citrus and Badillo.
+At left is the then-brand-new Chapman-Workmen Building (1897), still standing today at the northwest corner of Citrus and Badillo.
 Across the street, however, the lot appears vacant.
 The Reed Block (and what later generations would know as the Covina Theater) would be built on that site in 1900.

 The complete newspaper page: